GSA/plainlanguage.gov/_pages/examples/awards/award-9.md

 As an example, below is a description of the changes plain language writers made to a beneficiary solicitation letter from the Insurance Service.
 This letter asks insured veterans to update their beneficiary information.

-The rewritten letter significantly simplifies the message in language and format.
-VBA presents the information in its written letter in questions and answers and provides very direct and simply stated answers compared with the "before" version, which is very vague in its purpose.
-The language is directed to the second person making a better connection with the intended audience of the letter.
-VBA uses questions and answers to:

-- Clearly organize the information in the letter
-- Make it easier for the recipient to understand
-- Tell how addressees can get help if they need it

 * #### Before

   The proceeds of your life insurance policy will be paid to your last named beneficiary of record with the Department of Veterans Affairs according to the payment option selected by you.
 Our experience shows that many insureds fail to keep their designations up-to-date when there are changes in their personal circumstances...
 Therefore, if you desire, but have not selected the lump sum settlement option or cannot remember the option you selected, or believe your beneficiary designation is not otherwise current, we suggest you complete the enclosed form and return it to us.